 Understanding Seasonal Buying as an Author or Entrepreneur

 The holiday retail season begins in late October, crescendos in November, and burns bright up to the end of December.
 But that trend is shifting, with some retailers already starting to promote holiday sales.
-A longer holiday season and the likely uptick in online sales means lots of opportunities for you to sell your books to more readers!
+A longer holiday season and the likely uptick in online sales mean lots of opportunities for you to sell your books to more readers!

 Since you’re selling directly to your audience, you’ve likely got a very good idea about what kinds of people buy your books.
-And many of those shoppers will already have your book (they eagerly bought it first released, right?).
-Seasonal buying for authors like you will focus on two major efforts:
+This is the core of your author sales strategy—to understand how to increase book sales during holidays you have to understand your audience.

 - Reaching more readers